facebook/react-native-website/docs/alert.md

 title: Alert
 ---

-Launches an alert dialog with the specified title and message.
+Launches an alert dialog box with the specified title and message.

 Optionally provide a list of buttons.
 Tapping any button will fire the respective onPress callback and dismiss the alert.
 By default, the only button will be an 'OK' button.